What Are Toll Violations?

 If you receive a toll violation addressed to you or one of your drivers, here are some steps you can take to manage the violation and ensure it's been rightfully issued to you:

-- Check the identification information: Ensure the name and license tag number are correct.
-Check the license tag image to see if it's blurry — this can lead to clerical errors and cause a state's department of motor vehicles (DMV) to send a toll violation notice to the wrong address.
+• Check the identification information: Ensure the correct name and license tag number.
+Check the license tag image to see if it's blurry — this can lead to clerical errors and cause a state's Department of Motor Vehicles (DMV) to send a toll violation notice to the wrong address.

-- Review the status of your account: Check your accounts with the tolling authorities to ensure your transponder or pass is active and current.
-If you have a prepaid toll account, check if there's enough money in the account to cover your drivers' tolls.
+• Review your account status: Check your accounts with the tolling authorities to ensure your transponder or pass is active and current.
+If you have a prepaid toll account, check if there's enough money in the account to cover your driver's tolls.

-- Write down the dates on the notice: Some toll violation notices give you as little as two weeks to pay or dispute the charges.
-These deadlines are different in every state, so it's critical to read the notice carefully and mark your calendar to ensure you take action well before the deadline.
+• Write down the dates on the notice: Some toll violation notices give you as little as two weeks to pay or dispute the charges.
+These deadlines differ in every state, so it's critical to read the notice carefully and mark your calendar to ensure you take action well before the deadline.

 How to Dispute a Toll Violation